Prix Amerigo Vespucci

 The prix Amerigo-Vespucci is a French literary award established in 1990, during the first International Festival of Geography (IFG) at Saint-Dié-des-Vosges.
 It rewards works on the theme of adventure and travel and refers to the Italian navigator Amerigo Vespucci.

 Featuring 2500 euros (in 2014), it is traditionally awarded at the inauguration of the Book Fair.
 An Amerigo Vespucci Youth Award is also presented.
+The current value of the prize is 1,500 euros according to the official website of the festival.